boomcamp/django-restframework/README.md

 # Step-2 basic ORM

-The goal of step-2 basic orm is to have understanding about Django Models.

-Sequence : paradigms > languages > programmers.

-### ORM

 Object-relational mapping (ORM) is a programming technique in which a metadata descriptor is used to `connect object code` to a `relational database`.

 1. Update tutorial/languages/`models.py` with the code below.